AleMonRo/Example/README.md

     - Command: git checkout.
     - Working with master and develop

+7. info
+    - add for conflicts

-7. Starting to version your code
+8. Starting to version your code
     - Basic commands
     - How to identify your changes\
     Command: git status